roadlittledawn/gatsby-netlify-cms-example/README.md

 Your site is now running at `http://localhost:8000`!

 # TODO
-* Add sitewide nav menu
-* Add automatic directory index pages for each directory
-  * Change index.md template to use its own template
+* Change index.mdx template to use its own template
+  * Eventually figure out how to add dynamic content to page like links to related docs, etc)
 * Add redirects
-* Add JSON feed for directories (proof of concept for feeding top level folder names to search app)
 * Use frontmatter to set `<meta>` and other related tags (swiftype, SEO, hreflang links)
 * Add field validation for certain graphql/frontmatter types
   * `path`: ensure unique. decide if user should supply or automatically generated based on directory? use default gatsby pattern (slugified directory and filename path) if not specified